igsemenov/Streamer_HPS_DGSEM/test_projection/README.md

 # Introduction
-This folder contains the scripts for testing the projection procedure presented in **Section 3.5.1.
+This folder contains the scripts used to test the projection procedure presented in **Section 3.5.1.
 The numerical flux function**.
 # Files Overview
 ## pycode_projection.py
 In particular, this script was used to obtain the results shown in **Fig. 5**.